pratham2245/TELECOM_CUSTOMER_CHURN-ANALYSIS-USING-GENAI-/README.md

  * Python Libraries: pandas, numpy, matplotlib, seaborn.

-Tools: Jupyter Notebook,OPENAI as GENERATIVE AI,Quadratic AI
+* Tools: Jupyter Notebook,OPENAI as GENERATIVE AI,Quadratic AI

+# CONCLUSION

+This project successfully analyzed the Telecom Customer Churn dataset to uncover patterns and drivers of customer attrition.
+The analysis revealed that contract type, tenure, payment method, internet service type, and value-added services are the most significant factors influencing churn.
+Customers on month-to-month contracts, with fiber optic internet, paying through electronic checks, and without online security or tech support, are at the highest risk of leaving.